Streets and Squares

 Glimpses of the street

 The rock commemorates the ever first record of the town in 1019.
-In a few years Brest will celebrate its millennium.
+In 2019 Brest celebrated its millennium.

 In the background is the Museum of Rescued Art Treasures.